Area: All Faculty and Staff

-Mrs. Ballew has six years of teaching experience in middle and high school Social Studies.
-She has taught both CP and AP level classes in public school systems in Tennessee and most recently in the Cumberland County School System.
-She has a B.A. in Social Studies obtaining a major in Geography with minors in History and Business, and a Masters degree in Secondary Education from the University of Tennessee.
+Mrs. Ballew has more than 10 years of teaching experience in middle and high school Social Studies.
+She has taught both CP and AP level classes in public school systems in Tennessee and in the Cumberland County School System.
+She has a B.A. in Social Studies obtaining a major in Geography with minors in History and Business, and a Master’s degree in Secondary Education from the University of Tennessee.
 Currently, Mrs. Ballew teaches AP Modern History and Geography.

 “Lord, we know what we are but know not what we may be.”
 Ophelia, Hamlet 4.5

-Mr. Bishop holds a B.A. from UNC-Pembroke and an M.A. from Campbell University.
-Chip oversees all athletic teams and the entire athletic program grades 7-12.
+Mr. Bishop holds a bachelor’s degree from UNC-Pembroke and a master’s degree from Campbell University.
+Mr. Bishop oversees all athletic teams and the entire athletic program grades 7-12.
 He has served the Academy since 1982 and has been an educator since 1974.

-Mrs. Burt holds a Bachelor’s Degree from West Virginia University with an emphasis in Child Development and Family Studies.
-She was awarded the Teacher of the Year at Upchurch Elementary in 2004 and was a member of the Phi Upsilon Omicron National Honor Fraternity.
-Dawn has been an educator since 2000 and joined the academy in 2011.
+Mrs. Burt holds a bachelor’s degree from West Virginia University with an emphasis in Child Development and Family Studies.
+She is a member of the Phi Upsilon Omicron National Honor Fraternity.
+She has been an educator since 2000 and joined the academy in 2011.
 Prior to an administrative role, Mrs. Burt taught kindergarten and pre-kindergarten.
 She is thrilled to have both of her children attending the Academy.

-A graduate of Virginia Tech, Mrs. Curry received her bachelor’s Degree in Interdisciplinary Studies in 2011.
-In May 2014, she completed her student teaching requirements and received her Teaching License from Shenandoah University.
-Since then, she has completed a Master of Science in Education from Shenandoah University.
-She has taught both in and out of public schools since 2013.
+A graduate of Virginia Tech, Mrs. Curry received her bachelor’s degree in Interdisciplinary Studies in 2011.
+In May 2014, she completed her student teaching requirements and received her teaching license from Shenandoah University.
+Since then, she has completed a master’s degree in Education from Shenandoah University.
+She has taught since 2013.

-Mrs. Curry and her husband recently moved to Fayetteville from Virginia with their two wonderful children.
-Chanan who is attending Fayetteville Academy, and Avaleigh.
-When not working or running around with the kids; she enjoys reading, running, yoga, and being outdoors with her family.
+Mrs. Curry has two children, Chanan and Avaleigh.
+When not working or running around with the kids, she enjoys reading, running, yoga, and being outdoors with her family.